Learn what these Charles Schwab lawsuits could mean for you.

-If your contract has this clause, you should know that suing through Small Claims Court can be time consuming and complicated.
+If your contract has this clause, you should know that filing Charles Schwab lawsuits through Small Claims Court can be time consuming and complicated.
 We suggest considering filing for consumer arbitration as a better solution.

 Class action lawsuits are designed to bring together a group of individuals with the same complaint.

 If your Charles Schwab contract does not have an arbitration clause, then you are eligible to join a class action lawsuit.